Your Top Five Cyber Risks in Five Clicks with the Free Cyber Risk Analysis

 As of July 2023, the U.S. Securities and Exchange Commission (SEC) has moved to adopt a new cybersecurity rule on risk management, strategy, governance, and incident disclosure by public companies.
 The new rule requires SEC registrants to disclose material cybersecurity incidents and disclose material information on an annual basis.
 These new regulations will enforce a new degree of transparency for several facets of organizations.

-With the new SEC Cyber Reporting Requirements, registered organizations must describe the material aspects of the incident's nature, scope, and timing and its material impact or likely impact.
-Additionally, the SEC rule requires that organizations describe their cyber risk management process and the Board of Directors’ oversight of cyber risks and management’s role and expertise in assessing and managing cybersecurity threats.
+With the new SEC Cybersecurity Rule, registered organizations must describe the material aspects of the incident's nature, scope, and timing and its material impact or likely impact.
+Additionally, the SEC rule requires that organizations describe their cyber risk management process, the Board of Directors’ oversight of cyber risks, and management’s role and expertise in assessing and managing cybersecurity threats.

-Transparency and Board oversight are two essential themes of the new SEC rule.
-Follow along in this blog to understand how the new SEC rule impacts cyber risk management in publicly traded organizations.
+The new SEC rule's two essential themes are transparency and board oversight.
+Follow along in this blog to understand how the rule impacts cyber risk management in publicly traded organizations.

 Increased Transparency in Cyber Risk Management